dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/RestoreSchema.md

 The name of the schema to which you want the table restored.
 {: .paramDefnFirst}
-This table must already exist in your database.
+This schema must already exist in your database.
 {: .noteNote}

 sourceSchema
 {: .paramName}

-The name of the schema from which the table was backed up.
+The name of the schema that was previously backed up.
 {: .paramDefnFirst}

 directory